zylamarek/cat_hipsterizer/README.md

 [<img src="./images/rotated_s.jpg" height="190">](./images/rotated.png)
 [<img src="./images/incorrect_s.jpg" height="190">](./images/incorrect.png)

+An attempt to improve performance of the predictor resulted in this [project](https://github.com/zylamarek/frederic).

 ### Results

 **An average error of each landmark along any axis is 6.85 pixels or 4.8% of a cat face size.**